ankitpokhrel/wp-dev/README.md

 ## WP Dev
 Rapid dev environment using docker for modern WordPress development.

-> This project is experimental and is currently in "works on my machine" stage. i.e
-> it is only tested in OSX Sierra 10.12.5.
-Please feel free to try and report any bug
+> Please feel free to try and report any bug found.
-> found.
-Pull requests, issues, and project recommendations are more than welcome!
+> Pull requests, issues, and project recommendations are more than welcome!

 ## Overview
 WP Dev aims to setup dev environment for modern WordPress development using simple yaml configuration inside `setups.yml`.